 As with any classroom evolution, there are dozens of practical implications that must be considered and managed in order for change to succeed.
 For the flipped classroom, along with lesson planning, student expectations, and administrative buy-in, the supporting technology that makes inverted lessons easy to produce, share, watch, and search is certainly a factor that must be planned for.

 While early adopters have often cobbled together technology solutions to support their own flipped classrooms, today’s flippers may find it beneficial to take a more holistic approach.
-Modern video platforms are easily available and often already in-place at many schools and universities.
-These tools can become simple one-stop resources that make every aspect of video easier — and let teachers focus on teaching, instead of technology.
+Video platforms, often already in-place at many schools and universities, can be a simple one-stop resource for flipping the classroom — making it easier to utilize video and enabling teachers to focus on teaching, instead of technology.

 Whether you’re planning your first flip or just reevaluating an existing program, five key technology considerations will play a vital part in your success.
-Of these, two in particular address technology needs teachers will experience as they facilitate their flips, including:
+Of these, two in particular address the what teachers need to easily create flipped classroom materials, including:

-For institutions planning on flipping, here’s how you can answer both.
+For institutions planning on flipping, here’s how you can address both requirements.

-Others require teachers to record video using fixed hardware installed to capture lectures.
+Others require teachers to record video using fixed hardware installed in certain classrooms to capture lectures.
 These tools, however, are generally built specifically to record the very classroom experience — traditional lectures — that the flipped classroom seeks to reinvent.
-Flipped lectures are often delivered more personally, and focused on a particular topic or demonstration — a fixed camera in the back of a lecture hall can’t hope to adequately record all the different scenarios the typical flipped lecture may cover in a given semester.
+Flipped lectures are often delivered more personally, and focus on a particular topic or demonstration.
+A fixed camera in the back of a lecture hall can’t typically support recording all of the different scenarios a flipped classroom instructor may require in a given semester.

 Besides slowing down the video creation process and introducing other unnecessary hassles, specialized onsite recording hardware introduces an even more fundamental problem: lack of mobility.
-These stationary or device-dependent systems don’t follow the instructor home… or to other remote locations from which lessons and demonstrations can be recorded.
+These stationary or device-dependent systems can’t be taken home with the instructor … or to other remote locations from which lessons and demonstrations can be recorded.

-Planning for video in BYOD can enable instructors to record with their own devices and allow teachers to record from anywhere — effectively making the world their classroom.
-Equipped with nothing more than their own smartphone, instructors are able to record video from museums, field trip destinations, experiment labs, their own home offices, and virtually anywhere else.
+Enabling instructors to record with their own devices and allowing teachers to record from anywhere effectively makes the world their classroom.
+Equipped with nothing more than their own smartphone, instructors can record course content from museums, field trip destinations, experiment labs, their own home offices, and virtually anywhere else.

-Best of all, many schools’ existing video platforms are built with BYOD in mind, and automatically recognize virtually any recording device, including laptops, webcams, mobile devices, HD camcorders, IP cameras and more.
-Better still, those tools connect directly to the VCMS discussed above, and enable staff to instantly upload, manage, edit, and share anything they’ve recorded — no matter what device they’ve used to record with.
+Best of all, many video platforms for education are built with mobile video in mind — automatically recognizing virtually any recording device, including laptops, webcams, mobile devices, HD camcorders, IP cameras and more.
+Better still, those tools connect directly to a video CMS, making it easy for instructors to instantly upload, manage, edit, and share anything they’ve recorded — no matter what device they used to record with.